Arturo Casadevall: Research

-In addition, Casadevall, in collaboration with Dr. Ferric C. Fang, has been constructive shaping the nations approach to science, scientific misconduct, and promotion of women and underrepresented minorities.
+In addition, Casadevall, in collaboration with Dr. Ferric C. Fang, has been constructive in shaping the nations approach to science, scientific misconduct, and promotion of women and underrepresented minorities.
 Among his own trainees, nearly half are members of underrepresented minority groups and more than half are women.
 With a focus on American Society for Microbiology events, Casadevall has been active in creating gender balance among speakers at conferences.
 Along these lines, he stated: "When you have an underrepresentation of women as speakers and many panel discussions made up only of male researchers, you're sending the message that perhaps the field is not welcoming to women.
 That isn't the message we want to send."
 His research on scientific misconduct has focused on fraudulent results published in journals and the subsequent rates of retraction.
 In addition, his views on and analysis of topics ranging from problems with the funding pipeline to the rise in retractions in journals to the complex ethics of dual use research are widely sought by premier journals and media outlets.

-In response to the COVID-19 pandemic, Casadevall investigated the use of antibody-containing blood serum from patients who have recovered from the virus as a measure to help until a COVID-19 vaccine becomes available.
+In response to the COVID-19 pandemic, Casadevall was part of a national effort to investigate and expand the use of convalescent plasma, antibody-containing blood serum collected from patients who have recovered from the virus, as a measure to help until a COVID-19 vaccine becomes available.
 These antibodies are produced as part of the body's natural immune response, and bind to and neutralize the virus.
 A transfusion of blood containing these antibodies boosts the immunity of newly infected patients or people at risk of contracting the disease.
 Such infusions have been successfully implemented in past outbreaks, such as the SARS Epidemic, 1918 Flu Pandemic, and an outbreak of measles in 1934.
+The use of COVID-19 convalescent plasma for immunocompromised patients was found to be associated with a decrease in mortality.

+Casadevall has written about the impact of climate change on fungal infections, especially fungal infections caused by the drug-resistant fungus Candida Auris, a species of fungus that grows as yeast.
+The fungus has spread through U.S. health care facilities and can cause severe illness in people with weakened immune systems.
+Casadevall has suggested that global warming could result in the emergence of new fungal diseases as natural selection could slowly increase heat tolerance in fungi to the point where they may be able to survive in human hosts.

 Publications

-He has published more than 746 papers and 33 book chapters, largely in the fields of immunology and microbiology, genetics and molecular biology, biochemistry, and medicine, and more recently scientific culture and competition.
-Casadevall has more than 46,000 citations in Google Scholar and an h-index of 113.
+He has published more than 1,000 papers and 33 book chapters, largely in the fields of immunology and microbiology, genetics and molecular biology, biochemistry, and medicine, and more recently scientific culture and competition.
+As of early 2024, Casadevall has more than 90,000 citations in Google Scholar and an h-index of 157.